stevencpp/dox/import_private.md

         B2<int>::type b2t; // error - not using the local redefinition which has a type member

-        // the following would be errors while extracting the interface, but are ok when creating the object file A2::type a2t; // ok - not using the local redefinition which doesn't have a type member int var = B1{}.var; // ok - using B1 from the module :private block
+        // the following would be errors while extracting the interface, but are ok when creating the object file
+        // note: in each case like this there's another error somewhere else (e.g redefinition) A2::type a2t; // ok - not using the local redefinition which doesn't have a type member int var = B1{}.var; // ok - using B1 from the module :private block